gcurran48/arch-helper-scripts/README.md

 # arch-helper-scripts
-the archfi and ezarch.bios instal scripts reside here
+the archfi and ezarch.bios install scripts reside here